aws-samples/aws-proton-template-checker-action/README.md

-# AWS Proton CFN Template Validation Action ⚛️
+# AWS Proton Template checker action ⚛️

 This action helps you to validate changes to an AWS Proton template (CloudFormation & Jinja template) are valid.
 Whenever a pull request is created that includes a file in your template bundle, this action will:

 1. Render the template using a sample spec
 2. Run the rendered templates through `cfn-lint`
 3. Publish a summary of any findings
+4. Fail if it finds any errors

 ## Requirements